chaunceygardiner/weewx-weatherboard/docs/upgrading.md

 ## Upgrading to 3.0

 1. WeatherBoard 3.0 reads more fields from `loop-data.txt` than 2.x did.
-   Since 4.0 the installer adds them, so installing 4.0 or later fixes this for you.
+   Since 4.0 the install takes care of them — 4.0's installer added them to the `fields` line, and 4.1 declares them in the skin — so installing 4.0 or later fixes this for you.
 2. The default `loop_data_file` became `loop-data.txt`, relative to the
    report's `HTML_ROOT`.
 If your `loop-data.txt` lives elsewhere, set `loop_data_file` in `[[[Extras]]]`.